Ferrari Ki Sawaari: Production

 Rajesh Mapuskar has worked as an associate director on films such as 3 Idiots (2009) and Lage Raho Munna Bhai (2006); in fact the idea of the film came to him during the post-production work of Lage Raho Munna Bhai, when for an advertising assignment he went out looking for expensive cars in Mumbai, he found them all except a Ferrari.
-Eventually he managed to track a Ferrari parked at Pali Hill.
+Eventually, he managed to track a Ferrari parked at Pali Hill.
 This gave him the idea, "What if I steal this car for a day?
 What will happen?", which developed into the idea of Sachin Tendulkar's Ferrari and the script was developed over the next seven and a half years along with Vidhu Vinod Chopra.

 Music

 The background music is composed by Tapas Relia while the soundtrack is composed by Pritam.
 The album contains seven original tracks.
 The lyrics are penned by Swanand Kirkire, Amitabh Bhattacharya, Guru Thakur and duo of Satyanshu & Devanshu Singh.

-Madhu Soodha of Goarticles.com noted "The soundtrack of "Ferrari Ki Sawaari" does not take you on a rollercoaster ride, but with five lyricists at his helm, Pritam has managed to dole out a decent album.
-It has an array of tracks, which can manage to generate a happy and positive response from listeners."